eyemeets/neuronstep-os/apps/backend/README.md

 ## NeuronStep Course Curriculum Generator

-**NeuronStep** is an AI-driven course generation system designed for students, educators, course creators, and anyone interested in structured learning.
-By leveraging the "gpt-4o-mini" model, it creates, analyzes, and validates course objectives, curricula, and outlines.
-NeuronStep utilizes educational frameworks like Bloom's Taxonomy and Cognitive Load Theory, providing users with a structured, adaptive learning experience tailored to their needs.
+**NeuronStep App** is the mobile app that allows users to interact with the NeuronStep platform.
+It enables students, educators, and content creators to submit course requests and view generated curricula.
+The app communicates with the NeuronStep Server to validate requests and generate personalized course plans.
+With a focus on simplicity and accessibility, the app delivers a tailored learning experience based on user preferences, integrating educational frameworks like Bloom’s Taxonomy and Cognitive Load Theory to enhance learning outcomes.

 ## Features
 - **Course Objective Validation**: Validate learning objectives against curricula and receive feedback on their suitability.